Nerwyn/android-tv-card/README.md

 ### Touchpad Actions

+TODO Update config UI and make new image with mouse tab
 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_actions_interactions_touchpad.png" alt="editor actions interactions touchpad" width="600"/>

 The touchpad's center acts like a button, with support for the same actions.
 The touchpad's direction actions are activated when the user swipes in a direction, and do not support double tap actions or momentary mode.

 Touchpads also support multi-touch mode, which fires alternate actions when more than one finger is used with it.
 This mode is disabled by default but can be enabled by setting a touchpad's multi-touch actions to something other than `Nothing`.
 Multi-touch mode supports center tap, double tap, and hold actions, and direction swipe and hold actions.

-### Mousepad Actions

-TODO config UI and image

-Similar to the touchpad, the mousepad's center acts like a button with support for tap, double tap, and hold actions, but it does not support momentary mode.
-The center also supports multi-touch mode.
-This mode is enabled by default.

-Instead of seprate direction actions, mousepads support a mouse action.
-This action is called whenever movement is detected on the mousepad, and is meant to be used with mouse movement actions like Unified Remote's `Core.Input MoveBy`.
+Touchpads also support an alternate mouse mode.
+This action is called whenever movement is detected on the mousepad, and works best with mouse movement actions like Unified Remote's `Core.Input MoveBy`.
 The mouse X and Y movement can be added to actions using templates using `deltaX` and `deltaY`.
 The mouse action can also be used in multi-touch mode.
+Enabling this action disables directional actions.

 ### Keyboard, Textbox, and Search